FlashZ/homeworld-legacy-archives/docs/guides/install/hw_cataclysm.md

-# II.
-Homeworld: Cataclysm / Emergence Guide
+# Homeworld: Cataclysm / Emergence Guide

 This section of The Homeworld Legacy Archives covers Homeworld: Cataclysm (2000) by Barking Dog Studios, and its GOG.com re-release as Homeworld: Emergence.

-### A. Getting the Game & Initial Setup
+## Getting the Game & Initial Setup

 *   **Original Retail Release (Cataclysm):** CD-ROM.
 *   **Official Patches:**